Skip to content

 The Statue of Limitations and Notice of Claim

-If you were hit, or your family member was hit by a garbage truck that was owned and operated by the City of Philadelphia or any other municipality in Pennsylvania, the general rule is that you have two years from the date of the accident to file a lawsuit seeking compensation for your injuries and other damages.
-You’re likely to go nowhere though if you don’t file a notice of a personal injury claim with the city within 180 days of the date of your accident.
-That claim notice must be timely, specific and properly filed.
+If you or a family member was injured in a garbage truck accident involving the City of Philadelphia or another Pennsylvania municipality, the general rule is that you have two years from the date of the accident to file a lawsuit seeking compensation.
+However, if the vehicle involved is owned by the city or a municipality, you must also file a notice of personal injury claim within 180 days of the accident.
+This notice must be timely, specific, and properly filed in order to proceed with your case.

 Contact Us After a Garbage Truck Accident

-Given the notice requirement and statute of limitations, you’ll want to see us as soon as possible after being injured in any garbage truck accident.
-Contact us, and we’ll arrange for a free consultation and case review.
-If we enter into a retainer agreement with you, no legal fees at all are due unless we obtain a settlement or verdict on your behalf.
+Given the strict notice requirement and statute of limitations, it’s important to contact us as soon as possible after being injured in any garbage truck accident.
+We offer free consultations and case reviews, and if we take on your case, you won’t owe any legal fees unless we secure a settlement or verdict on your behalf.

 Request Free Consultation.